canonical/pebble/docs/reference/cli-commands/rm.md

 (reference_pebble_rm_command)=
 # rm command

-The rm command removes a file or directory.
+The `rm` command is used to remove a file or directory.

 ## Usage